-A comfort meal for the upcoming cold months.
-Spinach Lentil Stew is mildly flavored with Indian spices.
-Make this stew when you want something simple to comfort with an exotic flare.
+Make this Indian Spinach Lentil Stew when you want something simple to comfort with an exotic flair.
 This is a great addition to your baby, as well as your family’s meal.
+(8m+)

 Let’s go through the recipe: